FEniCS/governance/governance.md

 repositories under the
 [FEniCS Bitbucket organization](https://bitbucket.org/fenics-project/).
-Examples of Project Software include DOLFIN, the FEniCS Form Compiler (FFC) and the Unified Form Language (UFL), etc. The Services run by the Project consist of public websites and web-services that are hosted under the fenicsproject.org domain.
+Examples of Project Software include DOLFIN, the FEniCS Form Compiler (FFC) and the Unified Form Language (UFL), etc. The Services run and/or operated by the Project consist of public websites and web-services that are hosted under the fenicsproject.org domain, and those listed at http://fenicsproject.org/services.

 [AL: What about the test system which is technically not hosted under the fenicsproject.org domain?]